Duan Qirui: Personal life

 Duan gained a reputation as tough and authoritarian, but without a great love for public office.
 He was observed to have a "Buddhist inclination", and enjoyed solitude.
 He delegated great authority to his subordinates, and generally supported their decisions.
 His chief professional interest was the training of soldiers.
 In government, he favored a cabinet system, in which decisions were made among a small group of powerful men, rather than either the one-man dictatorship favored by Yuan Shikai or the open, consultative form of government proposed by Sun Yat-sen.

+Duan was a member of a spirit writing organization.

 Duan was also well known as a player and patron of weiqi (Go).
 He usually won because his opponents feared defeating him, with the exception of his son-in-law, who was also a patron of weiqi and was not afraid of defeating his father-in-law.
 Duan had four daughters.
 After Duan's retirement from politics he became a devoted Buddhist, built a worship hall within his own home and prayed every morning.
 Many of his former subordinates frequently came to pray with him.
 On the first and the 15th days of each month (lunar calendar), Duan would go to temples to participate in various Buddhist events.
 He supposedly became a vegetarian after the March 18 Massacre to repent for his involvements in the massacre.
 Douchi was his favorite food and was served at every meal.
 Duan also kept a hen farm at home to provide him with eggs, but kept no roosters, as he claimed that without fertilization, the eggs remained vegetarian.